Jury deliberations begin in Daniel Penny's trial over using chokehold on Jordan Neely

-Jurors asked Wednesday to review police and bystander video at the heart of the chokehold manslaughter case against Daniel Penny as his lawyers complained that an aggressive protester was harassing the Marine veteran outside the New York City courthouse.
+Earlier in the week, jurors asked to review police and bystander video at the heart of the case.
 On the second day of deliberations, the anonymous jury also asked to rehear part of a city medical examiner’s testimony.
-The request included her testimony about issuing a death certificate without getting toxicology test results for Jordan Neely, the agitated subway rider whom Penny held around the neck for roughly six minutes.
+The request included her testimony about issuing a death certificate without getting toxicology test results for Neely.

 Penny has pleaded not guilty to manslaughter and criminally negligent homicide.